 Olivia Rodrigo hit the ground running with sentimental single ‘Driver’s License’ in January this year.
 Released when Rodrigo was just 17, it acted as an encore for several popular ballads she released as a cast member of High School Musical: The Series.
 After gaining rapid traction through apps such as Tik Tok, Youtube and Instagram, her melodic lamentation of lost love topped singles charts across the world.
-It is currently the most listened to song of 2021.
-This fast-spread of notoriety skyrocketed this once quiet Californian actor to the new status of world’s youngest pop superstar.
+It is currently the most listened to the song of 2021.
+This fast spread of notoriety skyrocketed this once quiet Californian actor to the new status of the world’s youngest pop superstar.

 A New Chapter in the Drivers License Saga

 The tremendous triumph of ‘Driver’s License’ left many of us wondering if Rodrigo’s next single could do it again.
 Would she become the pop scene’s next biggest name or instead suffer the fate of a one-hit-wonder?
 Today Olivia Rodrigo answered by releasing ‘Deja Vu’.

 A small taste of her upcoming debut album, Rodrigo gives a subtle nod to the aesthetic of her ‘Drivers License’ music video.
 The song’s promotional images depicted Rodrigo driving to Malibu in a blue convertible.
 These images hinted correctly that ‘Deja Vu’ would continue to document Oliva’s journey following her breakup with High School Musical costar Joshua Bassett.
 In this regard, ‘Deja Vu’ does not disappoint.
 Olivia Rodrigo is still exploring the concept of heartbreak through her music, making this new song the latest installment in the ‘Drivers License Saga’.

 One Foot in The Present, Another in The Past